nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ### Update 9/10/2023 - Liberal Club get on national television - 3 days until polls close

 On 6/10/2023, [Sky News](https://www.youtube.com/watch?v=nza4mQhOeFU) brought the Liberal Club Secretary on to cover the earlier 4/10/2023 incident between the Socialists and Liberals at the No stall at Monash Clayton campus.

+### Update 10/10/2023 - Rainbow Collective and Social Justice clash - 2 days until polls close

+In addition to Change's endorsement, Together's how to vote also instructs voters to vote for the Rainbow Collective candidates over Social Justice for Queer Officer.

+As far as I can tell, there is no hard requirement (other than box ticking) to satisfy in order to run and vote for Queer Officer.

+Several individuals have posted to Facebook with a common statement accusing Social Justice of running for Queer Officer "purely to gain a seat on Monash Student Council", emphasising the "apolitical" (with respect to student politics) nature of the Queer Department and Rainbow Collective ticket.
+Social Justice appears to be focussed on the "apolitical" aspect, publishing a post which asserts again that "the Queer office SHOULD BE POLITICAL" and voters should "Make MSA Queer left wing".

+### Update 11/10/2023 - who gets paid, anyway? - 1 day until polls close

+This is not an update, but an ask.
+Which elected officers get paid an honorarium in the MSA and how much?

 ### Documents